Coal & Steel Statistics

 Currently almost 70% of global steel is produced in Basic Oxygen Furnaces (BOF).
 Coking coal is converted to coke, which is then used in the blast furnace to smelt iron ore.
 The resulting molten iron is then taken to the BOF, where steel scrap and limestone are added.
 A stream of high purity oxygen is blown through the molten bath to remove impurities, leaving almost pure liquid steel.

-About 770 kg of coal are required to produce 1 tonne of steel in this production route.
+About 770 kg of coal is required to produce 1 tonne of steel in this production route.

-About 150 kg of coal are required to produce 1 tonne of steel in Electric Arc Furnaces.
+About 150 kg of coal is required to produce 1 tonne of steel in Electric Arc Furnaces.